Brooks's: History

 The new clubhouse was built of yellow brick and Portland stone in a Palladian style similar to Holland's early country houses.
 The main suite of rooms on the first floor consisted of the Great Subscription Room, Small Drawing Room and the Card Room.
 The interiors are in neoclassical style, the Great Subscription Room having a segmental barrel vault ceiling.
 The interior of the building remained fairly unchanged until 1889 when neighbouring 2 Park Place, which had been purchased a few years before, was converted and adapted as part of Brooks's.

 The main historic attraction of Brooks's was its gambling rooms.
 At several tables in one, members would stake fortunes on whist and hazard.
 Gambling all night was common.
 When the stakes far exceeded any ordinary expenses, all the club accounts were commonly deducted from winnings, so that no bills were rendered to members.
 Numerous eccentric bets were and are made in the Brooks's betting book.
 One extraordinary entry from 1785 is "Ld.
 Cholmondeley has given two guineas to Ld.
 Derby, to receive 500 Gs whenever his lordship fucks a woman in a balloon one thousand yards [900 m] from the Earth."
-There is no further indication that the bet was paid, or even how they would check it if it was claimed.
+The first hot air balloon flight had taken place just two years earlier in 1783.

 In 1978, the St James's Club amalgamated with Brooks's, adding to its membership some European royalty, members of the British diplomatic corps and writers.
 The portrait collection of Sir Francis Dashwood's infamous Dilettanti Society is housed at the Club and there is also an historic association with the infamous society of 18th-century rake hells, the Hellfire Club.